kendryte/nncase/docs/USAGE_v2_EN.md

 # Overview

-`nncase` only provides Python APIs for compiling/inferring deep learning models on X86_64.
-K210 and K510 will no longer be supported in nncase-v2, please use nncase-v1.
+`nncase` only provides Python APIs for compiling/inferring deep learning models on x86_64 and amd64 platforms. `nncase-v2` will no longer support k210 and k510 compilation and inference, if needed, please use `nncase-v1` instead.

 # nncase-v2 python APIs